Limited time offer! Sign up now and get 25% off*. Schedule a demo to get started.

 Erica Birstler

-Erica Birstler is Senior Director of Product Research & Communications at ProfitSolv, the parent company of TimeSolv.
-Erica has over a decade of experience in the legal software industry, catering to the specialized technology needs of small to mid-sized law firms.
+Erica Birstler is Senior Director of Market & Competitive Intelligence at ProfitSolv.
+Erica has over 15 years of experience in the legal software industry, catering to the specialized technology needs of small to mid-sized law firms.
 She has given numerous presentations across North America on legal technologies such as law practice technology management, cloud computing, and legal billing & trust accounting compliance.

 Erica Birstler